jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 10. ...entertain or (in some way) satisfy the waiting customers?

 ### Top 3 HMW
-Selection Process: We selected top 3 by.
+Selection Process: Each member of the group voted for HMW Qs that are likely to produce diverse solutions
 #### How might we...
 1. ...encourage customers to eat faster?
 2. ...make use of all available tables (dining space)?
 3. ...make customers' waiting time more productive?
+.
 ---

 ## Solution Ideas